manolo/gwt-polymer-elements/README.md

 Polymer and Paper collections, so as you don't have to deal with the process of creating it.

- - If your project uses maven, configure it to use the Sonatype snapshot repository
+ - If your project uses maven, configure it to use the Sonatype snapshot repository and add the dependency:

   ```
    <repositories>